VinGarcia/ksql/README.md

 `SELECT id, name, age FROM users OFFSET $1 LIMIT 10`

-Keep in mind that some of the tools tested actually build the query internally so the actual query might differ a little bit from the example ones above.
+Keep in mind that some of the tools tested (like GORM) actually build the queries internally so the actual code used for the benchmark might differ a little bit from the example ones above.

 Without further ado, here are the results: